Moon-mag1c/SQL-Exploratory-Analysis/README.md

 Task was completed in Jupyter Notebook using PostgreSQL as this tools were provided by DataCamp.

-More details about problem, dataset and solution can be found [here](https://github.com/Moon-mag1c/SQL-Exploratory-Analysis/blob/main/notebook.ipynb).
+More details about problem, schema of data and solution can be found [here](https://github.com/Moon-mag1c/SQL-Exploratory-Analysis/blob/main/notebook.ipynb).